 Hedge funds - The Company invests in hedge funds that pursue multiple strategies.
 The strategies employed include, among others, the following: fundamentally driven long/short; event oriented; and private investments.
 The fair values of the investments in this category have been estimated using the net asset value per share of the investments.
 Included in the Company's hedge funds is \$9.5 million of so called "side pocket" investments which are not redeemable at the option of the shareholder.
-As to each investment in a hedge fund that includes side pocket investment is otherwise fully redeemed, the Company will still retain its interest in the side pocket investments until the underlying investments attributable to such side pockets are liquidated, realized or deemed realized at the discretion of the fund manager.
+As to each investment in a hedge fund that includes side pocket investments, which are not redeemable at the option of the shareholder.
+As to each investment in a hedge fund that includes side pocket investments, in the investment is otherwise fully redeemed, the Company will still retain its interest in the side pocket investments until the underlying investments attributable to such side pockets are liquidated, realized or deemed realized at the discretion of the fund manager.